 When I say solar water heater, some people might envision a hot water tank or pool heating system, but what we are actually talking about here is a way to heat your home efficiently and comfortably using water and solar power.
 As we all know, the rising cost of home heating by traditional methods has many looking for alternative ways to keep their houses cozy during the winter months.
 Solar energy is just one of several alternative energies that is being looked at by today’s cost conscience homeowner.

 Sounds great, huh?
 I mean who wouldn’t jump at the chance to heat their home free of charge?
 Well before you jump at this exciting heating alternative make sure that you do your homework first.
-Just as a solar water heater has many advantages, it also has some disadvantages.
+Just as ahas many advantages, it also has some disadvantages.
 Be sure that you are familiar with both before you make your final decision.

 Since we’ve already touched on some of the advantages of a solar water heater, let’s take a few minutes to examine some reasons why this type of alternative heating system is not the answer for every homeowner.